Last Updated on January 1, 2023

 What’s great about this fido is that they’re quick to learn and easy to train.
 They require a lot of attention and can get lonely and bored quickly when alone for long periods.

-The Rhodesian Ridgeback mixed with the Great Dane will make a rather large dog weigh up to 175 pounds (79 kg).
+The Rhodesian Ridgeback mixed with the Great Dane will make a rather large dog weighing up to 175 pounds (79 kg).

 33. Bernese Mountain Dog Great Dane mix (AKA Berner Dane)